opendoor/pggen/README.md

           passed to Update<Entity>.
     - <Entity>AllFields
         - A bitset with the bits for all the fields in <Entity> set

+#### Relationships Between Tables

+In addition to generating code to make working with the fields of a single struct easy, `pggen` can automatically detect relationships between tables via foreign key constraints in the database.
+If `pggen` notices a foreign key from table A to table B, it will assume that A belongs to B, and generate a member field in the generated struct for table B containing a slice of As.
+If there is a `UNIQUE` index on the foreign key, `pggen` will infer a 1-1 relationship rather than a 1-many relationship and generate a pointer member rather than a slice member.
+In the event that these defaults do not match up perfectly with your data model `pggen` provides configuration options to explicitly control the creation of 1-1 and 1-many relationships.

 ### [Prepared Functions](https://www.postgresql.org/docs/current/sql-createfunction.html)